Procaseycash/larang-paginator/README.md

   perNav: navigation bar to show at a time: defualt is 5.
   viewPage: string value to hold the Integer value for the next page. default is 'page'
   paginate: string value to hold the Integer value for limit in a view page. defualt is 'paginate'.

+  Note that the query string in (next_page_url & prev_page_url) must be thesame to what is passed down in viewPage & paginate for paginator to work with.

   ````

   A sample larangPaginator built url for paginating will be `http://localhost:8088/api/organizations?page=1&paginate=5`